kqr/qweyboard/README.md

     2. Erase last space (?)
     3. Erase last syllable

     Requires the qweyboard package to move away from outputting a string...
     (or possibly outputting something like "Either BackSpace String")

+        Type output_variant is output_text, backspace
+        type output (output_variant) is record
+           case output_variant is
+              when output_text
+                 text : unbounded_string
+              when backspace
+                 amount : positive

+    backspace also requires the keyboard to keep some modest amount of history

 * `[ ]` Recognise "new sentence" (double tap space?) and allow auto-capitalisation